Defining Operational Conditions for Safety-Critical AI-Based Systems from Data: The Kernel-Based Representation

 This, however, can lead to unstable matrix entries when anchor points are spread far apart, as the corresponding \(\sigma_{kk}^{(i)}\) will be rather small and in turn the corresponding entries in \(\bm{\Sigma}^{-1}\) can become numerically unstable.
-Here, two alternatives are sensible.
-The first, and more generic, approach is to define a lower limit for \cref{eq:sigma_kk}.
-This would lead to a function similar to
+Here, a possible approach is to define a lower limit for \cref{eq:sigma_kk}.
+This would lead to

-where \(\lambda\) is the lower bound of \(\sigma_{kk}^{(i)}\).
-The second approach would be to normalize the parameter ranges.
-This approach would ensure that all ranges are again in the same order of magnitude and thus their corresponding diagonal matrix entries are also roughly in the same order of magnitude, reducing the likelihood of extreme matrix entries making the affinity function unstable.